top of page

 Through our services, we strive to create an environment for increased understanding and trust in order to strengthen relationships that may be challenged by hurt, conflict, power dynamics, and differing perspectives.

-Peacemaking Circles (all types) are a the most common model/process used in restorative practices.
+Peacemaking Circles (all types) are a the most common process used in restorative practices.

 The values of RP lie at the heart of every process we use.